ggeorgovassilis/superstartrek/README.md

 Domain events extends the `Event` class and represent events that happen in the game such as a Klingon firing or the Enterprise consuming energy.
 Presenters register listeners and broadcast events with the `EventBus`.
 An event-based design has the benefit of decoupling events from actions, so that the component which generates an event isn't concerned with who reacts to it.
 Also event-based code is easier to unit test.
-The main drawback are unintended side effects when a component modifies, as a reaction to an event, shared data structures - other components accessing those data structures may or may not change behaviour based on the change in the shared data structures which makes the event processing order important.
+The main drawback are unintended side effects when a component modifies, as a reaction to an event, shared data structures - other components accessing those data structures may change behaviour based on the change in the shared data structures which makes the event processing order important.